SDSURocketProject/Test-Stand-DAQ/CONTRIBUTING.md

 	- Working in a fork rather than a branch prevents unneccesary clutter in the base repo.
 	- Forks are NOT for contributions or fixing issues, but to introduce major changes and more personal projects and experiments.

+- .gitignore
+	-This file is used to specify what will be staged for commit automatically when executing the git add . or git add -A commands.
+For example, adding "stuff/" to the .gitignore file will ignore and NOT push any folders labled 'stuff/'